open-mmlab/mmaction2/configs/recognition/evl/README.md

 3. Some "transform" functions are not implemented yet, e.g. "ImgAug", "RandomErasing".

+4. Unit test is not added yet.

-4. I may not be available to update the code in December.
+5. I may not be available to update the code in December.
 Sorry for the inconvenience.
 I'll contact you guys after I finish the refactoring and match all the results.